 Everyone follows the same itinerary for the tour that covers multiple parks.
 Families have the option of not riding a ride and waiting for the rest of the group, but it is not a tour with flexibility where families can substitute rides for others during the tour.

-Ultimate Day Tours are not available during the peak season of the holidays from December 23rd through January 2nd.
+Ultimate Day Tours are not available during the peak season of the holidays from approximately December 23rd through January 2nd.

 Who should book these tours?
 I think this is the best for parties of two or three people who have one day at the parks during a short weekend stay.